Best Betting Sites UK 2021

 There are thousands of ‘Live’ markets which offers changing odds throughout.
 These briefly suspend and become unavailable if there is flash point in the game – a red card in football or waiting on an umpire’s decision in tennis.

-Bet365, William Hill and Betfair are just three of the betting firms who now offer a ‘Live Streaming’ service.
+Bet365, William Hill and Betfair are just three of the best betting sites who now offer a ‘Live Streaming’ service.
 Punters are able to watch hundreds of leagues around the world on their websites including La Liga, Serie A and most ATP & WTA tennis events.
 There are some requirements for viewing but these are often minimal – 50p bet or more/bet placed in the last 24 hours etc.

-Is betting online safe?
+Is betting online In the UK safe?

 Payment pages are secure and although card details will be stored, it is possible to delete these at any point.
 Customer advisors are available 24/7 if there are any issues.

 They also operate stringent password controls and will send personal emails or texts if there is any hint of suspicious activity.

 If you’re starting out and are worried about online safety, it’s always best to sign up with an established name and one which has been operating online for many years.

 There are many different ways of depositing and if you don’t feel safe entering credit or debit card details, it is possible to make a payment from both Skrill and Paypal accounts.